semiriichi/semiriichi.github.io/schedule.md

  - Every other Sunday at Laurel Park Mall in Livonia
  - Every Monday online on Mahjong Soul, hosted through our discord

-For more information, and to RSVP to meetups, please join our [Meetup.com group](https://www.meetup.com/se-mi-mahjong/)!
+For more information, and to RSVP to meetups, please join our [Band.us Group](https://band.us/n/a7a0Adye49f9Q)!
 Meetups need to have at least 4 people to happen, so RSVPs are important.

 <!--
 ### Meetup Calendar